alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 This source-line is not replaced by group contact.

-This source-line is not evaluated in this file except to distinguish singular source-line recognition from aggregate contact conditions.
+This source-line is referenced here only to distinguish singular source-line recognition from aggregate contact conditions.

 ## Neutral Mechanism